Wasserstein-2 Generative Networks: An End-to-end Non-Minimax Algorithm

 \subsection{Algorithm}

-To simplify the inner optimization procedure for inverting the values of current $\nabla\psi_{\theta}$, one may consider the following \textbf{variational approximation} of the main objective:

-where by considering arbitrary measurable functions $T$, we obtain a \textbf{variational lower bound} which matches the entire value for ${T=\big(\nabla\psi\big)^{-1}(y)=\nabla\overline{\psi}(y)}$.
-Thus, a possible approach is to approximate both primal and dual discriminators by two different networks $\psi_{\theta}$ and $\overline{\psi_{\omega}}$ and solve the optimization problem w.r.t. parameters $\theta,\omega$, e.g. by stochastic gradient descent/ascent \cite{makkuva2019optimal}.
+To simplify the inner optimization procedure for inverting the values of current $\nabla\psi_{\theta}$, one may consider the following \textbf{variational approximation} of the main objective: where by considering arbitrary measurable functions $T$, we obtain a \textbf{variational lower bound} which matches the entire value for ${T=\big(\nabla\psi\big)^{-1}(y)=\nabla\overline{\psi}(y)}$.
+Thus, a possible approach is to approximate both primal and dual potentials by two different networks $\psi_{\theta}$ and $\overline{\psi_{\omega}}$ and solve the optimization problem w.r.t. parameters $\theta,\omega$, e.g. by stochastic gradient descent/ascent \cite{makkuva2019optimal}.
 Yet such a problem is still minimax.
 Thus, it suffers from typical problems such as convergence to local saddle points, instabilities during training and usually requires non-trivial hyperparameters choice.

 We propose a method to get rid of the minimax objective by imposing additional regularization.
 Our \textbf{key idea} is to add regularization term $R_{\mathcal{Y}}(\theta,\omega)$ which stimulates \textbf{cycle consistency} \cite{zhu2017unpaired}, i.e. optimized generative mappings $g_{\theta}=\nabla\psi_{\theta}$ and $g_{\omega}^{-1}=\nabla\overline{\psi_{\omega}}$ should be mutually inverse: